EffrenAnthony/deel-challenge/questions.md

 5. What is a fragment and why do we need it?
 Give an example where it might break my app.

-A fragment is a react componet that can be expressed like this <Fragment /> or just simplified with <></>, that allow us to wrap a component to many purposes and not render any html element visible in the DOM.
+A fragment is a react component that can be expressed like this <Fragment /> or just simplified with <></>, that allow us to wrap a component to many purposes and not render any html element visible in the DOM.
 A fragment might be a problem at the time we need to style elements because react fragment does not add a DOM node so we are not be able to style it.

 6. Give 3 examples of the HOC pattern.